The trajectory

 -

-point in the upper-right: where they need to be in three months
+A point in the upper right, indicating where they need to be in three months.

-Connect these points with a line—this is the improvement trajectory they need to follow.
+Connect these points with a line.
+This line represents the improvement trajectory they need to follow.

 Step 2: Set Two-Week Milestones

-Define specifically and objectively what behaviors, skills, and outcomes they need to demonstrate by this checkpoint.
+Specifically and objectively define what behaviors, skills, and outcomes they need to demonstrate by this checkpoint.

 Step 3: Regular Check-ins and Adjustments